ilmax/site/content/posts/k3s-raspberry-dns/index.md

 series_order: 4
 tags: ["Kubernetes", "homelab", "rpi", "tutorial"]
 ---
+Can we automate DNS management in Kubernetes?
+Yes we can, if you would like to know more, follow along to discover what ExternalDNS can do to make our life easier.

-ExternalDNS is used to automate DNS management, it monitors some Kubernetes resources that it then uses to build DNS records and synchronize the changes with the DNS provider.
+ExternalDNS is used to automate DNS management, it essentially monitors some Kubernetes resources that then uses to build DNS records and finally it synchronize the changes with the DNS provider.

 Its goal is defined as: